Proposal (404) to South American

 Tapaculo" than S. griseicollis.

-scrub), making the name "matorral" somewhat misleading as suggesting
+(as opposed to scrub), making the name "matorral" somewhat misleading

-often used to refer to habitats in other parts of the Neotropics particularly
+to refer to habitats in other parts of the Neotropics particularly in Chile but

 “Pale-bellied

-griseicollis, but is not as widely used as "Matorral
+not as widely used as "Matorral Tapaculo".
+The advantage

-unusually pale tapaculo meaning that it lends itself well to a morphologically
+tapaculo meaning that it lends itself well to a morphologically based name, a

 References: